thsutton/talk-dynamic-programming/presentation/outline.md

 In practice this means:

-- Given optimal solutions to all immediate sub-problems you can efficiently construct an optimal solution to your problem;
+- Given optimal solutions to all immediate sub-problems you can efficiently construct an optimal solution to your problem; and

-- It is worthwhile to compute solutions to all sub-problems, working bottom to assemble them into a solution to the overall problem.
+- It is worthwhile computing solutions to all sub-problems, working bottom to assemble them into a solution to the overall problem.

 ## Dynamic programming